yhx-12243/underground-scraper/README.md

 ./blackhatworld
 ```

-This program is written by Rust with `fantoccini` (the Rust version of WebDriver), so you should launch your `chromedriver` (just default parameters, port 9515) before running.
+This program is written by Rust with `headless-chrome` (the Rust version of [Puppeteer](https://pptr.dev/)), so you should prepare a Chrome browser before running.

 Then you will see a Chrome page open.
 With a certain probability, the Chrome will popup a Cloudflare verifying page and you should solve it manually or refresh page several times.